known-001/kn_admin/readme.md

 ## Description

 This panel is a advanced fivem admin panel with fully custom functions and code.
-The code is optimized and ready for any servers with vSync.
+The code is optimized and ready for any servers with One Sync.

 #### Features